 - For travel opposite the digitized direction of the line feature, the EdgeFrmPos value is greater than the EdgeToPos value.

 - For line features not logically split midspan to create multiple edge elements, the EdgeFrmPos and EdgeToPos values are set to 0.0 and 1.0, respectively.
 Otherwise, these values are set to the fractional values where the logical splits occur for the edge element.

-For best performance, it is strongly recommended that the following fields on the signpost streets table have an attribute index:
+For best performance, it is strongly recommended that a separate attribute index is created for each of the following fields on the signpost streets table:

 The following image and attribute tables illustrate how the green sign can be modeled:

 - The signpost feature (symbolized as the thick blue arrow) gives directions for a turn across two street features; therefore, two records represent the signpost in the signpost streets table.

 - Since the ObjectID of the signpost feature is 15, the SignpostID for both records in the table is 15.

 - The EdgeFCID refers to a system-generated feature class identifier that is automatically assigned to a feature class when it is created.
 The streets feature class in this example was assigned 7.

 - The EdgeFID refers to the ObjectID of a unique street feature in the streets feature class.